Unit 6 - Notes

 Accessing Structure Members

-A structure can be a member of another structure.
+A structure can contain another structure as one of its members.
 This is called nesting.

 struct Date {